yyang42/42sh_posix/README.md

 **High level view with diff tests**

-To have a high level view of the AST, please look at the ast\_diff\_tests here:
+To have a high level view of the AST, look at the ast\_diff\_tests here:

 `/tests/ast_diff_tests/features_ast`

 **Low level view with print files**

-The recursive print files used to print the ast is a good way to understand how to use the ast
+The recursive print files used to print the AST is a good way to understand how to use the ast

 `/srcs/ast/nodes/ast_*/ast_*_print_rec`

-To have a high level view of the AST, please look at the ast\_diff\_tests here:

 **Status**

-The ast-parser is not finished.
-It currently implement (see also diff tests):
+The AST is not finished.
+It currently implements (see also diff tests):

 - compound_list (commandes separated with ";", "&" or "\n"
 - andor "&&" "||"
 - pipe "|"
 - redirections < > >> << ... (all of them)
 - assignment `key=value echo abc`
+- simple_command
 - subshell

 Not implemented: